wp-plugins/google-adsense-for-responsive-design-gard/readme.txt

 GARD (What you're looking at now)
 [GARD Pro](http://thepluginfactory.co/warehouse/gard-pro "GARD Pro") (Offers many additional features to extend GARD)
-* GARD Pro costs about the same as a night out.
+* GARD Pro costs $24.95, and is appropriate if you expect to make more than $24.95 in ad revenue from your site. :P

 = How do I contact the plugin developer for help? = Support is available on [GARD Official WordPress Plugin Support Forum](http://thepluginfactory.co/community/forum/plugin-specific/gard-google-adsense-for-responsive-design/ "GARD Official WordPress Plugin Support Forum").